Vixtorbir/Racing-Pony/README.md

 ## Description

 Racing Pony is a racing game where players will race in a colorful world inspired by My Little Pony and will take control of the car to cross the finish line first.
-Can you master the track and claim victory?
+Enjoy!!!

 ## Game Controls
 ### Intro